-In this article, I’ll walk you through all the best things to do in London, ON for families so you can plan your perfect summer days.
+In this article, I’ll walk you through all the best things to do with kids in London, ON so you can plan your perfect summer days.

 OUTDOOR SUMMER ACTIVITIES FOR KIDS IN LONDON